 Here's another thing that people of all levels often mess up — they row the weights to their armpits rather than to their waists, according to Araujo.
 Rowing to your armpits prevents your back muscles from engaging properly, so you miss out on the biggest dumbbell row benefits.

-Many people also tend to over row — they go too far.
-Move until the weights are just past your torso.
+Many people also tend to make the movemement too large, extending the weights too far back.
+Instead, move until the weights are just past your torso.

 6. Fully Extend Your Arms